jorgeMFS/PhenoQC/README.md

 2. **Create a branch**, implement changes, and add tests or documentation as appropriate.
 3. **Open a Pull Request** describing your contribution.

-We welcome improvements that enhance PhenoQC’s functionality or documentation.
+We welcome improvements that enhance PhenoQC's functionality or documentation.

 ---